How Drive Time Will Change Real Estate (and Make You a Better Agent)

 The same goes for testing the drive out yourself.
 How can you reliably know that the test drive you made on a Monday is actually reflective of a typical commute to work?

-What home buyers actually want to know when they're making the decision whether or not to invest in a home is typical drive time.
-That is, what morning or evening commute should they actually expect?
+Typical drive time is what home buyers actually want to know.
+That is, what daily morning or evening commute should they actually expect?

 By the Way, Traffic is Getting Worse

 Traffic is bound to get worse.
 Much worse.